Tertiary education statistics

 In March 2008, the European institute of innovation and technology was established.
 Its aim is to bring together higher education, research and innovation through the creation of ‘knowledge and innovation communities’, while it should contribute towards Europe’s capacity for innovation.

-The Erasmus programme is one of the most well-known European programmes.
-Around 4 000 higher education institutions take part in it and some 2.3 million students have already participated in exchanges since it started in 1987.
-Erasmus became part of the EU's lifelong learning programme in 2007 and was expanded to cover student placements in enterprises, university staff training and teaching for enterprise staff.
+The Erasmus programme is one of the most well-known European programmes and celebrated its 25th anniversary in 2012.
+More than 4 000 higher education institutions take part in it and close to 3 million students have already participated in exchanges since it started in 1987.
+Erasmus became part of the EU’s lifelong learning programme in 2007 and was expanded to cover student placements in enterprises, university staff training and teaching for enterprise staff.
 The programme seeks to expand its mobility actions in the coming years.

 Some of the most recent policy initiatives in this area include efforts to develop links between universities and businesses.
 In April 2009, the European Commission presented a Communication titled ‘A new partnership for the modernisation of universities: the EU forum for university-business dialogue’ (COM(2009) 158 final).
 The Communication included proposals to establish a university-business forum as a European platform for dialogue, to enable and stimulate the exchange of good practice, discuss common problems, and work together on possible solutions.